fbpx

 Jupiter Isopods (Cubaris sp.
 ‘Jupiter’)

-Jupiter Isopods are another mutation of Cubaris sp. many have recently become fond of having them as pets.
+Jupiter Isopods are another mutation of Cubaris sp.
+Many have recently become fond of having them as pets.

 They exhibit an array of vivid colors across their exoskeleton that are very comparable to the surface of the planet Jupiter.